 Clothes.
 I know some foster parents keep a variety of clothes on hand for any possible placement call.
 I can’t manage this.
 I live in a condo, so physical space is at a premium.
 Also, the idea of trying to plan for every possible outcome takes up too much emotional space for me.
 So I don’t keep clothes on hand.
 I keep my mom on speed dial as she has promised to run to the store at any hour of the day or night if I get an emergency placement call.
 Also, our foster parent association has a “closet” where foster parents can borrow clothes (all sizes and styles) as needed.
 You might check to see if your agency has something similar.
 And there’s always the possibility that your child will come with a fair amount of their own clothing.
 It doesn’t always happen, but this has happened a few times for me.

 Toys and baby gear.
 Again, you don’t know your children yet, so it’s pretty hard to predict what they will like.
 I’ve found that even babies can be quite particular . . . they may have very real preferences about which bottles and swings “feel” right.
 Most of these things are easy enough to borrow or cheap enough to buy easily.
 And if you are going to make a significant financial investment for just the right bike or stroller, isn’t it wise to wait until you are sure it will work for both you and your kids?

-So, there you have it: Get the basics, save the rest for later.
+So, there you have it: Get the basics, the rooms ready, save the rest for later.
 Welcome to the beautiful, messy world of foster care!
 I have no idea what this journey has in store for you.
 But I know it will be hard.
 And I know it will be worth it.